Sir John Campbell, of Airds

-Sir John Campbell of Ardnamurchan and of Airds, called by courtesy 7th Baronet, of Ardnamurchan and Airds (27 November 1807 - Kingstown, Saint Vincent, Saint Vincent and the Grenadines, 18 January 1853) was Lieutenant Governor of Saint Vincent and the Grenadines.
+Sir John Campbell of Ardnamurchan and of Airds, called by courtesy 7th Baronet, of Ardnamurchan and Airds (27 November 1807 - Kingstown, Saint Vincent, Saint Vincent and the Grenadines, 18 January 1853) was a Scottish lawyer, landowner and Lieutenant Governor of Saint Vincent and the Grenadines.

 Ancestry

 He was the only child of Lieutenant Colonel Sir John Campbell, of Airds, 6th Baronet by courtesy (15 March 1767 – 7 November 1834) and wife (m.
 27 July 1803) Margaret Maxwell Campbell (c.
 1776 - Woolwich, Kent, 19 August 1865), sixth daughter of John Campbell, Esq., of Lochend.
 Sir John Campbell, of Airds Bay, gained the rank of lieutenant colonel in the service of the Argyllshire and Bute Militia.
 In 1804 he claimed the baronetcy of Sir Donald Campbell, 1st Baronet, of Ardnamurchan and Airds, but this claim involves a descent from an illegitimate child.

 Career

+Campbell qualified as an advocate in 1831 and inherited the Airds estate on the island of Lismore in Argyll from his father in 1834.
+He undertook agricultural improvements on the estate, including reclaiming waste land, draining and top dressing.
+However, the agricultural recession of the 1830s and the potato famine of the 1840s brought him into fanancial difficulties, and he appears to have been bankrupt by 1848.

 He was appointed Lieutenant Governor of Saint Vincent and the Grenadines in 1845, in which office he served until his death at Kingstown on 18 January 1853.
 At that time, Saint Vincent was a British dominion, having been won from the French at the Treaty of Versailles in 1783 after changing hands more than once during the mid-18th century.
 As Lieutenant Governor he was the highest British authority on the island, the direct representative of the Queen.